JZacharyG/StickyGraph/README.md

 - The **delete button** will delete any selected vertices and edges, of course!
 If you press it without selecting anything first, you enter an "interactive delete" mode, where you can click on things to delete them.
 - The **contract button** does a couple of slightly different things.
 If you have only edges selected, it contracts all of them.
 If you have only vertices selected, it will identify all of those vertices.
 Don't try it if you have both vertices and edges selected.
 I don't know what that should mean, so it doesn't do anything.
 If you don't have anything selected, then it will enter an interactive mode, where you can click edges to contract them.

-If you choose to edit your graph in any way, StickyGraph will update the graph6 code accordingly, so it is always easy to pull your graph back into the rest of the world.
+If you choose to edit your graph in any way, StickyGraph will update the graph6 code, adjacency matrix, or whatever, accordingly, so it is always easy to pull your graph back into the rest of the world.

 Don't like the changes you've made?
 StickyGraph has you covered with some **undo** and **redo** buttons down at the bottom.
 They have little arrows on them, which respect the usual convention of undo = left and redo = right, though it's kind of arbitrary when you think about it.